1. What role did the Revolutionary War play in

 Mary and her sons are sitting, most likely, in a living room on a sofa.
 Based on their outfits, they seems quite wealthy and also they have enough money to commission a painting of themselves.
 Another interesting part of the painting is that there is no husband painted.

-2. Who serves at the center of the portrait and why?
-How does the woman look?
-How is she “republican” rather than aristocratic?
+2. Who serves at the center of the

 The woman is the center of the painting, she is the oldest person in the painting and therefore holds the most power.
 Normally, the man of the house was painted in the center because he held the most power in the house, but due to the republicanism of women, the women in the photo holds the most power in the photo.
 An aristocratic woman would never be the center of a photo with her sons, a woman in that social setting would hold less power than her sons, even though they are children.